Are you claiming all eligible expenses for Theatre Tax Relief?

 Eligible Core Expenditure for Theatre Tax Relief

-Firstly, it’s important to know that the HMRC defines four phases of production and uses these phases to help determine what expenses are eligible.
-In general, only expenses that are considered part of the Production and the Closing phases can be included.
+Firstly, it’s important to understand that HMRC defines four phases of production and uses these phases to help determine what expenses are eligible.
+In general, only expenses incurred during the Production and Closing phases can be included in your claim.

-- Running: The period when performances have started and are being shown to the public.
+The period when performances have started and are being shown to the public. -

 Key eligible core expenditures that can typically be included in your tax relief claim: